 Russian Foreign Ministry spokeswoman Maria Zakharova at a recent press conference

-After a call between Trump and Putin on March 18, Russia said it had agreed to halt attacks on “energy infrastructure,” while the White House said it had agreed to an “energy and infrastructure ceasefire.”
-The US language led to an interpretation that the ceasefire would include energy infrastructure and other infrastructure such as roads and bridges.
+After the call between Mr. Trump and Mr. Putin on March 18, Russia said it had agreed to stop attacks on “energy infrastructure,” while the White House said it had agreed to an “energy and infrastructure ceasefire.”
+The US wording led to an interpretation that the ceasefire would include energy infrastructure and other infrastructure such as bridges and roads.

 When asked about this, Ms. Zakharova emphasized on March 20 that although the countries' statements were not completely identical, the important thing was that there were no contradictions.